 1. Accurate mileage drives better preventive maintenance

 Most fuel card providers require a mileage entry when fuel is pumped.
 When that’s done, every time fuel data is imported into the fleet management system all equipment associated with the fuel cards will be updated.
-It is a pretty basic element but it has an effect on so many aspects of a comprehensive fleet management system.
+It is a pretty basic element but it affects so many aspects of a comprehensive fleet management system.

 As a result of preventive maintenance not being missed, research shows that vehicles will run more efficiently and have better fuel efficiency.

 2. More accurate tracking of vehicle costs per mile

 With these mileage updates updating in your fleet management system from your fuel transactions, you can take advantage of reports that combine fuel and other expense information.
 In Collective Data’s solution, there’s a report called Asset Operating Costs, which provides an overview of each vehicle and it’s operating costs per meter.
 Accurate meters are especially important to drive accuracy into this report as it’s based on the mileage updates between a certain period of time.
 With accurate mileage being recorded from fuel, fleet managers can be confident their data is accurate and they can make more informed decisions based on that data.

 3. Reduce fuel theft

 Fuel data can be used in fleet management software to help detect and prevent fuel theft without any work on your part.
 By setting a fuel tank size on each vehicle, reports can show fuel transactions that exceed that amount.
 Even better, Collective Data software can be configured to automatically send you an email notifying you if a vehicle filled a tank beyond its capacity.
 If employees know that this is being tracked within the system there’s a high chance that any fuel theft attempts would be reduced significantly, if not eliminated.

 4. Use the fuel data within a variety of reports